 Key action to address IROs Addressed IROs Description of actions and resources Scope of action Progress and effectiveness Positive Health Impact Plans Consumer health In 2024, Orkla ASA developed guidance material to support its portfolio companies, which produce and sell food products, to prepare long-term plans for managing any potential negative impacts on consumer health and contributing to positive impacts.
 Several of the portfolio companies started this work in 2024, and Orkla ASA will follow them up in 2025 to ensure that all the food-producing portfolio companies prepare plans that contribute to positive health outcomes for consumers by 2026. portfolio companies producing and selling food Orkla will monitor and report progress on plans and potential positive health outcome of plans towards 2030.
 The Letter of Intent for a Healthier Diet Consumer health, Consumer health - children, Revenue increase due to positive consumer health products In 2024 Orkla continued its participation in 'The Letter of Intent for Facilitating a Healthier Diet', a collaboration between Norwegian health authorities and the food industry with the aim to reduce the intake of salt, added sugar and saturated fat and increase the intake of fruits and berries, vegetables, whole grain products, and seafood.
 Orkla's continuous contribution included making healthier choices more available to consumers through product development, reformulating existing products, adjusting portion and packaging sizes, and marketing healthier alternatives.
 In 2024 many Orkla companies took actions to address consumer health, with the following examples: In Sweden, Orkla Foods reduced the content of salt in 26 products, contributing to an annual salt reduction of 8.8 tonnes.
 The company also launched two new meatball alternatives where 50% of the meat is replaced by either vegetarian pea protein or vegetables.
 In the Czech Republic, Orkla Foods reduced three ketchup products, reducing salt content.
 In Estonia, Orkla Foods reduced three ketchup products, teducing salt content.
-In Estonia, Orkla Foods reduced three ketchup products, reducing salt content.
-In Estonia, Orkla Foods reduced three ketchup products, and under the Company's ready-meal products by 46%, corresponding to approximately 23 tonnes of red meat on a yearly basis.
+In Estonia, Orkla Foods reduced three ketchup products, and in the company's ready-meal products by 46%, corresponding to approximately 23 tonnes of red meat on a yearly basis.
 In Austria, Orkla Foods launched a vegan goulash soup under the Felix brand with 7.7% less salt.
 The company also launched plant-based meat alternatives based on peas, beans and sunflower granules for the foodservice market under the Knusperli brand containing 50% less sugars and high shares of wholegrain.
 In Norway, Orkla Foods has removed the stabiliser carrageenan from the portfolio.
-In 2024, Orkla Snacks launched chips products in Latvia with 30% less salt compared to the market average and a new crispbread product with high seeds content, for launch in 2025.
-In Denmark, Orkla Snacks has developed chips products with less salt than the market average and a new cris Orkla Food Ingredients, Orkla Foods and Orkla Snacks Many of Orkla's products are brands which are consumed regularly by a large portion of consumers.
+In 2024, Orkla Snacks launched chips products in Latvia with 30% less salt compared to the market average.
+The company also developed chips products with less salt than the market average and a new crispbread product with high seeds content, for launch in 2025.
+In Denmark, Orkla Snacks has developed several new products under the Greens''More brand containing a high Orkla Food Ingredients, Orkla Foods and Orkla Snacks Many of Orkla's products are brands which are consumed regularly by a large portion of consumers.
 Improving the nutrition in these products and marketing healthier alternatives can contribute to better nutrition for consumers.
 Product development activities are evaluated by the portfolio companies as part of the innovation process and the combine effects are evaluated as part of board reviews of the progress and annual reporting to Orkla ASA.